The SENCER Ideals

 Bringing the SENCER Ideals to Life

-The SENCER Models demonstrate the possibilities, the ways to construct courses and programs that embody the SENCER ideals.
+The SENCER Models demonstrate the possible ways to construct courses and programs that embody the SENCER Ideals.